 Monday Luncheon Plenary: Tara Westover Talks to The Washington Post’s Nick Anderson

 Nick Anderson of The Washington Post interviewed author Tara Westover about her best-selling memoir Educated and the transformative power of education during the ACE2019 Monday Luncheon Plenary.
 The daughter of survivalist, fundamentalist parents, Westover grew up in Idaho and didn’t set foot in a classroom for the first time until age 17.
 Calling it a “book that testifies to an irrepressible thirst to learn,” The New York Times named Educated one of the 10 best books of 2018.
-Full video from the session available soon.
+Watch the full video of the session here.

 Watch Beverly Daniel Tatum, president emerita of Spelman College, and Robin DiAngelo, author and associate professor of education at the University of Washington in a conversation moderated by ACE’s Lorelle Espinosa.
 The video also features Shaun Harper, professor and executive director of the University of Southern California’s Race and Equity Center, accepting the Reginald Wilson Diversity Leadership Award.
 See Diverse: Issues In Higher Education for highlights from the discussion.